Gdoc/Admin

 What does it mean for a country to be autocratizing or democratizing?
 ERT seeks to strike a balance between large and small changes in how democratic countries are.
 12 It captures smaller changes in democracy that fall short of regime change.
 At the same time, it only codes a country as autocratizing when there is a substantial decrease in its democracy score.
 This is because very small decreases may be fleeting and not indicate broader shifts towards less democracy, or overstate changes altogether because the measurement is uncertain.13 ERT also allows for temporary stagnation because autocratization may not happen abruptly in one year, but slowly over several years.14

-As shown in the chart, the number of countries that are autocratizing has been increasing: in 2022, 40 countries were autocratizing.
-This is an all-time high.
+As shown in the chart, the number of countries that are autocratizing has been increasing: in 2023, 42 countries were autocratizing.
+This is almost an all-time high.
 For a long time, the number of autocratizing countries was offset by a larger number of democratizing countries.
-But since 2012, the number of countries that are becoming less democratic has been higher.
+But since 2013, the number of countries that are becoming less democratic has been higher.

-The number of people living in autocratizing countries is increasing as well: in 2022, 3.2 billion people lived in countries that were becoming less democratic.
+The number of people living in autocratizing countries is increasing as well: in 2023, 2.8 billion people lived in countries that were becoming less democratic.
 This is also an all-time high.
-The number has been trending upward since the late 1980s, with a large jump in 2000 when India is reclassified as becoming less democratic.15
+The number has been trending upward since the late 1980s, with a large jump in 2000 when India was classified as becoming less democratic.15

-Other examples of people living in autocratizing countries according to the ERT data are the 214 million people in Brazil, the 274 million people in Indonesia, and the 38 million people in Poland.6
+Other examples of people living in autocratizing countries according to the ERT data are the 274 million people in Indonesia, the 127 million people in Mexico, and the 38 million people in Poland.6

 The countries becoming less democratic are both eroding democracies and hardening autocracies.